staggeredsix/pdf-to-podcast-demo/README.md

    echo "MAX_CONCURRENT_REQUESTS=1" >> .env
    ```

-   Note that in production we use the NVIDIA Eleven Labs API key which can handle concurrent requests.
-For local development, you may want to set `MAX_CONCURRENT_REQUESTS=1` to avoid rate limiting issues.
+   Note that in production we use the NVIDIA Eleven Labs API key, which can handle concurrent requests.
+For local development, you may want to set `MAX_CONCURRENT_REQUESTS=1` to avoid rate-limiting issues.
 You can generate your own testing API key for free [here](https://elevenlabs.io/).

 2. **Install Dependencies**:
    We use UV to manage python dependencies.